bormaxi8080/osint-timeline/DRAFT.md

 Browser Snatch.
 This project steals important data from all chromium and gecko browsers installed in the system and gather the data in a stealer db to be exfiltrated out: https://github.com/shaddy43/BrowserSnatch

+__grep-backURLs__ is a web security automation tool to extracts important credentials in bug hunting.
+It uses subfinder to find subdomains and then those subdomain acts as input links for waybackurls .
+After that , it uses grep command and keywords.txt to sort out important credentials: https://github.com/gigachad80/grep-backURLs

 ----

 **Universal Search & AI:**